Could Jackfruit help with the hunger problem in the world?

 The fiber in this fruit is good for your intestines.
 Your digestive system needs fiber to be able to function well.

 There are phytonutrients like isoflavone, lignans and also saponins, all known to play an important role in fighting cancer.

-This fruit will also help you keep a good blood pressure and lessen your chance of a stroke or a heart attack because of its moderate levels of potassium.
+This fruit will also help you keep good blood pressure and lessen your chance of a stroke or a heart attack because of its moderate levels of potassium.

 A fair share of calcium helps to keep your bones strong.

 Could Jackfruit be an alternative crop?